nickassafkirk/Cartel-Coffee/README.md

 ### Scope

 #### Features to be included in initial iteration
-* Display prominent logo
+* A prominent logo
-* Navbar for navigation amongst pages and sections
+* A Navbar for navigation amongst pages and sections
-* Display business contact information
+* The business contact information
-* Display Business location & map
+* The Business location & map
+* A contact form
+* A Booking form
-* Display Business menu
+* The Food & Drinks menus menu
-* Display Products & Product information
+* Products & Product information
-* Provide Business social media links
+* Business social media links
-* Provide terms and conditions
-* Provide privacy policy
 * Create a means to navigate between pages
+* A list of commonly asked questions/FAQs
+* A Covid-19 Alert

 #### Features/Functionality to be added
-* Add products to basket
+* Functionality to add products to basket
-* Checkout and purchase products online
+* Functionality to checkout and purchase products online
-* Order food online functionality
+* Functionality to order food online
-* Detailed menu item information on hover - Allow a detailed description of the menu food item on click or hover.
+* Detailed food menu item information - Allow a detailed description of the menu food item on click or hover.
-* Contact box in contact.html page to link to preffered email address.
+* A functioning contact box in contact.html page to link to preffered email address using PHP.
+* Detailed  Product information - Allow a detailed description of each product on click or hover.
 * Individual product pages - A specific detailed .html page with full product information for each product in the shop.
 * Build out privacy policy & Terms and conditions pages - These footer links are here as placeholders only to display that these are important links to dislay on a consumer facing site.
-As this is a "Mock business" these have been left blank but if this were to be used a detailed privacy policy would be created to build customer confidence and adhere to european regulations.
+  As this is a "Mock business" these have been left blank but if this were to be used a detailed privacy policy and Terms & conditions page would be created to build customer confidence and adhere to european regulations.

 ### Structure